 - Jimmy Hickock in The Young Riders is a perfect example of this trope and one episode is devoted to his shameful secret being discovered by the other Riders.
 It is referred to in passing in later episodes, though.

 - Country music singer/songwriter Paul Overstreet released a song called "Billy Can't Read," where the title character struggles through a series of hardships before eventually learning to read.
 The song's release helped champion adult literacy programs.

 - The woman to whom Bob Dylan is singing in "One More Cup of Coffee (Valley Below)" can't read books.
 Like her mother and sisters, she can read the stars.

-- Country singer Paul Overstreet once recorded a song called "Johnny Can't Read," a song that championed literacy programs.
+- Don Henley recorded a song on his first solo album called "Johnny Can't Read," a song that championed literacy programs.